About the institute

 Mysterious substance over Lyksborg Fjord

-The stars radiated clearly above Lyksborg Fjord and the local planetary, where 30 interested from both sides of the Danish-German border had met to hear about the most mysterious substance in the universe, namely dark matter.
+The stars radiated clearly above Lyksborg Fjord and the local planetarium, where 30 interested visitors from both sides of the Danish-German border had met to hear about the most mysterious substance in the universe, namely dark matter.

 Millions to NanoSYD researchers from Independent Research Fund Denmark